 Patients often lack the necessary emotional and cognitive skills to cope with treatment regimens.
 Adherence rates among children with chronic disease are typically reported at approximately 50% and are lowest in adolescence and during remission.
-10,11 The adolescent's limited life experiences and sense of invincibility contribute to a poor understanding of their responsibility in managing their disease state.
+The adolescent's limited life experiences and sense of invincibility contribute to a poor understanding of their responsibility in managing their disease state.
 For example, adolescents often fail to create strategies to remember medications and may refuse parental assistance due to a wish for increased independence.

-Transferring into the adult care health system is a major and expected milestone in the lives of pediatric patients, yet is often accompanied by feelings of reluctance in giving up the familiar care of the past.^{2,4} Forced to face this change, patients may experience feelings of abandonment or even anger at the need to leave their comfortable environment.
+Transferring into the adult care health system is a major and expected milestone in the lives of pediatric patients, yet is often accompanied by feelings of reluctance in giving up the familiar care of the past.
+Forced to face this change, patients may experience feelings of abandonment or even anger at the need to leave their comfortable environment.
 Some patients refuse to engage in the transition process early, waiting until the transfer is imminent.
 The patient may even expect the pediatric provider to relent and allow them to stay under their care.
-While this may be possible in the United States, in Canada, transition must occur by the age of 18 years.
+However, remaining in the pediatric setting may delay development of independence and deprive patients of age-appropriate care.